spacotto/Born2beRoot/README.md

 >This is a work in progress.

 # Overview
 Born2beRoot is a system administration project that introduces the fundamentals of virtualisation and server configuration.
-The goal is to create and configure a Virtual Machine (VM) following strict security guidelines and best practices.
+The goal is to create and configure a [**Virtual Machine (VM)**](https://github.com/spacotto/Born2beRoot/blob/main/srcs/vm-overview.md) following strict security guidelines and best practices.
 This project aims to teach essential skills in operating system installation, partitioning, user management, security policies, and service configuration.

 >[!CAUTION]
 >Since this project serves as an introduction to virtualisation, I will focus on installing the minimum of services.
 For this reason, **I will not provide sources concerning the graphical interface**.

->[!NOTE]
->[Here](https://github.com/spacotto/Born2beRoot/blob/main/srcs/vm-overview.md) you can find more information on **virtualisation** and **VMs**.

 ## Requirements
 ### Host Operating System (Host OS)